Indiana University-Bloomington logo

 School of Nursing

-Established in Indianapolis in 1914, it offers BSN, MSN, DNP, and PhD degrees across multiple IU campuses, and has been recognized as a National League for Nursing Center of Excellence.
+Originally established in 1914, it offers BSN, MSN, DNP, and PhD degrees across multiple IU campuses, recognized as a Center of Excellence by the National League for Nursing.

 🏫